How to Get Into Johns Hopkins: Acceptance Rate and Strategies

 Johns Hopkins Acceptance Rate

-Out of 37,150 applications submitted for a place in the 2022-23 freshman class; just 2,407 were accepted.
-This equates to an acceptance rate of 6.5%.
-This is lower than the 9% acceptance rate seen for both the Class of 2024 and Class of 2025.
+Out of 38,200+ applications submitted for a place in the 2023-24 freshman class; just 2,411 were accepted.
+This equates to an acceptance rate of 6.3%.
+This is lower in recent years as shown by a look at historical Johns Hopkins acceptance rates:

 Johns Hopkins Admissions – SAT, ACT, GPA, and Class Rank

 - 18% of the admitted Class of 2027 are first-generation college students.

 How Johns Hopkins Rates Applicants

 There are six factors that Johns Hopkins ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, and character/personal qualities.
 Class rank, extracurricular activities, and talent/ability are “important” to the admissions committee.
 Factors that are “considered” are volunteer work, first-generation status, state residency, geographic residence, legacy status, ethnicity, and paid work experience.

 When conducting a holistic review, the admissions team wants to see evidence of: